-The endless plains of Masai Mara (Kenya) and Serengeti (Tanzania) together form the most fascinating wildlife ecosystem of anywhere in the world, and these plains are the default choice of global travelers when they think of the word “African safari”.
-While wildlife remains the primary reason to visit this wonderland, there are also many other plentiful reasons to visit these atleast once in the lifetime.
-Here we present you a few of them.
+The endless plains of Masai Mara in Kenya and Serengeti in Tanzania, together, form the most fascinating wildlife ecosystem anywhere in the world, and these plains are the default choice of global travellers when they think of the word “African safari”.
+While wildlife remains the primary reason to visit this wonderland, there are also many other plentiful reasons to visit it at least once in a lifetime.
+Here we present you with a list of the top 10 things to do on an East African safari.

 1. See the Big 5